Frequently Asked Questions

 DR providers must collect and retain participant information, which may be reviewed by the CEC in an audit, as described in Chapter 7, Section D of the DSGS Program Guidelines.

-Incentive Option 3: Market-Aware Behind the Meter Battery Storage
+Incentive Option 3: Market-Aware Storage Virtual Power Plant Pilot

 - Legal name of the participant or name on the utility bill at the participating site